-7 Table 10.1 Income Inclusions Examples Not an exhaustive list; refer to 24 CFR § 5.609(b) (1) The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services; (2) (3) Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay; (4) Welfare assistance.
-Welfare or other payments to families or individuals, based on need, that are made under program funded, separately or jointly, by Federal, State, or local governments (e.g., Social Security Income (SSI) and general assistance available through state welfare programs); (5) Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from persons not residing in the dwelling; (6) Net income from the operation of a business or profession; (7) Interest, dividends, and other net income of any kind from real and personal property; (8) All regular pay, special pay and allowances of a member of the Armed Forces, except special hostile fire pay.
+7 able 10.1 Income Inclusions Examples Not an exhaustive list; refer to 24 CFR § 5.609(b) (1) before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips d other compensation for personal services; (2) funds, pensions, of periodic payments received from social security, annuities, insurance policies, retirement disability or death benefits and other similar types of periodic receipts, including lump r delayed start of a periodic payment; (3) Payments in lieu and severance pa of earnings, such as unemployment and disability compensation, worker's compensation ay; (4) under program f ce.
+Welfare or other payments to families or individuals, based on need, that are made unded, separately or jointly, by Federal, State or local governments (e.g., Social Security general assistance available through state welfare programs); (5) erminable allowances, such as alimony and child support payments, and regular gifts received from persons not residing in the dwelling; (6) Net income from the operation of a business or profession; (7) Interest, dividen ds, and other net income of any kind from real and personal property; (8) All regular pay, s pecial pay and allowances of a member of the Armed Forces, except special hostile fire pay.